-It is useful to put these changes in perspective: within the industry, they are considered historically significant changes in ownership patterns.22 Other studies indicate that the private carriage share was remarkably constant between the early 1970's and late 1980's.
-Even deregulation, which initiated large structural changes within the for-hire sector of the industry, appears to have changed make-or-buy decisions in the aggregate by no more than 2 percentage points.23 We suspect that this re-
+It is useful to put these changes in perspective: within the industry, they are considered historically significant changes in ownership patterns.
+Other studies indicate that the private carriage share was remarkably constant between the early 1970s and late 1980s.
+Even deregulation, which initiated large structural changes within the for-hire sector of the industry, appears to have changed make-or-buy decisions in the aggregate by no more than two percentage points.
+We suspect that this reflects that neither haul characteristics nor the informational environment changed much during this period.
+The aggregate changes in ownership patterns depicted in Figure 1 - the increase of 3.5 percentage points in the private carriage share between

-22 For example, Standards and Poor's DRI remarks upon the "rapid shift to for-hire trucking observed in the early to mid-1990s" (American Trucking Associations, 1999).
+&lt;sup>22 For example, Standards and Poor's DRI remarks upon the "rapid shift to for-hire trucking observed in the early to mid-1990s."
+(American Trucking Associations (1999))

-23 Using different measures than those in Figure 1 (private fleets' volume share of intercity trucking shipments), the Eno Transportation Foundation estimates that the private carriage share was approximately 59 percent throughout the 1970's, and fell to 57.7 percent immediately following deregulation-a decline of only 1.3 percentage points-before climbing back to 60.3 percent in 1992.
-It estimates that by 1997 this figure had fallen by 3.5 percentflects that neither haul characteristics nor the informational environment changed much during this period.
-The aggregate changes in ownership patterns depicted in Figure 1-the increase of 3.5 percentage points in the private carriage share between 1987 and 1992 and the decrease of 2.9 percentage points between 1992 and 1997-appear larger than those that immediately followed deregulation or any other period in the previous 25 years.
+&lt;sup>23 Using different measures than those in Figure 1 (private fleets' volume share of intercity trucking shipments), the Eno Transportation Foundation estimates that the private carriage share was approximately 59% throughout the 1970s, and fell to 57.7% immediately following deregulation -- a decline of only 1.3 percentage points -- before climbing back to 60.3% in 1992.
+It estimates that by 1997 this figure had fallen by 3.5 percentage points to 56.8%, and has continued to fall since then.
+(Wilson (2001))

+1987 and 1992 and the decrease of 2.9 percentage points between 1992 and 1997 -- appear larger than those that immediately followed deregulation or any other period in the previous twenty-five years.